Overview of Immunization (Vaccination)

 - Like all other medications, immunization also possess simple side effects, such as pain or redness due to the shot, fever, or stress which can be cured easily within a days

 - Avoid injecting vaccine if the child overreacts to an early dose of the same vaccine or if he/she is with a weak immune system.
-Schedule of Vaccination in Saudi Arabia
+Read: An Increasing Trend of Obesity in Saudi Arabia

 Schedule of Vaccination in Saudi Arabia (KSA) for Saudi Citizens and Saudi Expats